-After a good sleep, hop on the subway at Wall St. Station heading uptown on the R-line ($2.50 – around 20 minutes) to 14th St. Station (Union Square) and get ready for another jam-packed few hours of sightseeing.
+After a good sleep, hop on the subway at Wall St. Station heading uptown on the R-line ($2.50 – around 20 minutes) to 14th St. Station (Union Square) and get ready for another jam-packed few hours of sightseeing in New York.

 Union Square: Sometimes there are events and farmer’s markets here.
 Definitely check it out.

-Central Park: Follow Fifth Avenue north until you hit Central Park on your left hand side.
+Central Park: Follow Fifth Avenue north until you hit Central Park on your left-hand side.
 You won’t have time to see much of this 3.41 km2 green space, but you’ll be able to see the south end all the way to the fountain.
-When you reach the fountain, loop back around to the west side of the park and exit on Central Park West St.
+When you reach the fountain, loop back around to the west side of the park and exit on Central Park West.

-Columbus Circle: This is a beautiful round about to take a couple of photos before getting on the subway at the Columbus Circle Station.
-Take the A-C-E train downtown and get off at 8 Ave Station.
+Columbus Circle: This is a beautiful roundabout to take a couple of photos before getting on the subway at the Columbus Circle Station.
+Take the A-C-E train downtown and get off at 59th St. Station.

-The Chelsea Market & Neighbourhood: Get off the subway at 8 Ave and head for the amazing Chelsea Market which is open Monday to Friday (7am – 9pm) and Sunday (8am – 9pm).
+The Chelsea Market & Neighbourhood: Get off the subway at 14th St. and head for the amazing Chelsea Market which is open Monday to Friday (7am – 9pm) and Sunday (8am – 9pm).

 The High Line: My personal favourite part of New York City, the High Line is an abandoned railway track turned pedestrian walkway and garden.
-Benches, flowers, amphitheatres, grass and foliage make this one of the most beautiful and romantic city walks in the world.
+Benches, flowers, amphitheaters, grass, and foliage make this one of the most beautiful and romantic city walks.
 There are also plenty of dinner options around here and some snack stands on the High Line itself.
 Get off on 30th St and head east.

 Madison Square Garden: Turn left on 7th Ave off of 30th St and head north.
-Almost immediately you’ll see on of the world’s most famous venues, Madison Square Garden.
+Almost immediately you’ll see one of the world’s most famous venues, Madison Square Garden.

-Times Square: Continue northbound on 7th Ave and basically just follow the bright lights and camera happy tourists until you reach Times Square.
+Times Square: Continue northbound on 7th Ave and basically just follow the bright lights and camera-happy tourists until you reach Times Square.
 Take a few photos and try not to have a seizure amongst the flashing LED TV Screens that are the size of football fields.
 If you’re looking to find mouthwatering barbecue in New York, stop in at Virgil’s in Times Square.